uccser/cs-field-guide/README.md

 ## Documentation

-Complete documentation for this project is stored in the [docs folder](docs/).
+Documentation for this project is stored in the [documentation folder](docs/README.md).

 ## Contributing